 - Websense, Inc., strongly recommends using a switch that supports bidirectional spanning.
-This allows Network Agent to use a single network card (NIC) to both monitor traffic and send block pages.
-If the switch does not support bidirectional spanning, the Network Agent machine must have at least 2 NICs: one for monitoring and one for blocking. - On a dedicated machine, connected to an unmanaged, unswitched hub located between an external router and the network.
+This allows Network Agent to use a single network card (NIC) to both monitor traffic and send block pages. - If the switch does not support bidirectional spanning, the Network Agent machine must have at least 2 NICs: one for monitoring and one for blocking.
+See Using multiple NICs, page 61. - On a dedicated machine, connected to an unmanaged, unswitched hub located between an external router and the network.